fleetdm/fleet/handbook/digital-experience/README.md

 ### Process the CEO's inbox
-- The Apprentice to the CEO is [responsible](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) for [processing all email traffic](https://docs.google.com/document/d/1gH3IRRgptrqSYzBFy-77g98JROTL8wqrazJIMkp-Gb4/edit#heading=h.i7mkhr6m123r) prior to CEO review.
-The Apprentice will reduce the scope of Mike's inbox to only include necessary and actionable communication.
+- The Apprentice is [responsible](https://fleetdm.com/handbook/company/why-this-way#why-direct-responsibility) for [processing all email traffic](https://docs.google.com/document/d/1gH3IRRgptrqSYzBFy-77g98JROTL8wqrazJIMkp-Gb4/edit#heading=h.i7mkhr6m123r) prior to CEO review to reduce the scope of Mike's inbox to only include necessary and actionable communication.
  -  Marking spam emails as read (same for emails Mike doesn't actually need to read).
  -  Escalate actionable sales communication and update Mike directly.
  -  Ensure all calendar invites have the necessary documents included.